 Ability to work collegially and effectively with a diverse group of students, faculty, staff, and visitors on a daily basis.

 Superior oral, analytic and written communication skills; effective public speaking; an ability to engage with large audiences of prospective students, families, and college counselors.

 An understanding of the liberal arts and an ability to communicate their value clearly, cogently, and confidently.

-Anticipates and effectively handles change; demonstrates willingness to try new skills and challenging tasks.
+Anticipates and effectively handles change; demonstrates willingness to try new skills and

 Excellent attention to detail and ability to multi-task.

 Experience with project management.

 Adept at using Microsoft Office and Google products required, experience with Technolutions Slate CRM preferred.

 A current, valid unrestricted US driver’s license and passport (or passport eligibility).